okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### AES-GCM encryption support for SAML assertions is now GA in Production

-To secure SAML assertions from attacks and to adopt a stronger security mechanism, Okta now supports AES128-GCM and AES256-GCM encryptions modes in addition to AES-128 and AES-256 for SAML applications. <!--OKTA-435717-->
+To secure SAML assertions from attacks and to adopt a stronger security mechanism, Okta now supports AES128-GCM and AES256-GCM encryption modes in addition to AES-128 and AES-256 for SAML applications. <!--OKTA-435717-->

 #### Token-based SSO between native apps is now GA in Production